 iv) INTERNAL AUDITORS

-Your Directors state that no disclosure or reporting is respect of thefollowing items as there were no transactions on these items during the year under review:
+The Directors state that no disclosure or reporting in respect of thefollowing items is required as there were no transactions/events relating to these itemsduring the financial year under review:

 (a) Issue of equity shares with differential rights as to dividendvoting or otherwise.